insanecoding/insanecoding/README.md

 The bundlers are my passion.
 So far tried Webpack (including v5), Rollup, Parcel, Microbundle and Snowpack.
 Writing configs is not a one-off for me.
 I don't stop investigating.
 It's always a joy to find a new plugin and cut off some more kilobytes from the resulting bundle.

+I try to give back to the community.
+I reported issues in use-async-resource, size-limit and react router.
+I made PRs to several webpack plugins (html-webpack-banner-plugin and inline-manifest-webpack-plugin).
+I want to be even more active in future.

 In my software development practice, I stick to the following principles:
 1) Don't simply close the tasks, try to understand the big picture behind them
 2) Pick the right tool for the job